janewwww/Data_Bootcamp_Final_Project/README.md

 Elbow curve for selecting k of k-means model;
 3D scatter plot of size, value coefficients and r-squared, with color indicating the cluster labeled by the model

-## 6.Limitations and potential improvement:
+## 6. Limitations and potential improvement:
 - Theory supporting unsupervised learning outcomes